Continuous Beam

 Beam types

-• Reinforced concrete slab (with reinforcement layout as additional option BTM-BEW)
+• Reinforced concrete slabs (with reinforcement layout)

 Depending on the selected material, the cross-section definition is adjusted.
 Depending on the material, haunches and cross-section discontinuities, block-outs or multi-part/rotated/reinforced cross-sections can be defined, for example.
 The selection from the FRILO steel database is also available for steel cross-sections.
+For reinforced concrete cross-sections, users can define concrete and reinforcing steels.

 Loads